-Marc has tried cases in courts throughout the country involving many complex intellectual property issues, including FRAND licensing, standards setting, patent exhaustion, unfair competition, patent interferences, and patent reexamination proceedings.
+Marc has tried cases in District Courts throughout the country and at the International Trade Commission involving many complex intellectual property issues, including FRAND licensing, standards setting, patent exhaustion, and unfair competition.
 He is admitted to practice before the U.S. Patent & Trademark Office and has prosecuted patent applications in a number of areas, such as cameras, smartphone design, and industrial tooling.

 - Allogene